Payment Flow

 What matters here:

-• your internal identifier is stored for future matching
+• Your internal identifier is stored for future matching

-• that same identifier should later be reused as:
+• Reuse that same identifier as:

 • affitor_customer_key in Stripe metadata